jvaugha3038/Engineering_4_Notebook/README.md

 ### Wiring
 ![image](https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/8e6834d9-dec7-40b0-8687-b108b0b753ea)

 The OLED in fritzing doesn't have a reset pin, so I had to put it next to the other ones.
 Importing specific parts into fritzing is very tedious.

 ### Reflection
 The wiring was simple enough, but the main source of problems was the screen display code.
 It made absolutely no sense at the start, and I had no clue whether to put it in the while loop or outside of it.
+Starting with a pile of lines of setup code and figuring out what order they're supposed to go in is like a puzzle.
 River essentially told me, "put this stuff outside of the loop and put these two lines in it" and then it just worked.
 Now, I sort of know what I'm doing with OLED screens.

 &nbsp;